zeflash/SublimeLinter/README.md

 -----
 SublimeLinter runs in one of three modes, which is determined by the "sublimelinter" user setting:

 * **Background mode (the default)** - When the "sublimelinter" setting is true, linting is performed in the background as you modify a file (if the relevant linter supports it).
 If you like instant feedback, this is the best way to use SublimeLinter.
-If you want feedback, but not instantly, you can try another mode or set a minimum queue delay so that the linter will only run after a certain amount of idle time.
+If you want feedback, but not instantly, you can try another mode or set a minimum queue delay with the "sublimelinter_delay" setting, so that the linter will only run after a certain amount of idle time.
 * **Load-save mode** - When the "sublimelinter" setting is "load-save", linting is performed only when a file is loaded and after saving.
 Errors are cleared as soon as the file is modified.
 * **Save-only mode** - When the "sublimelinter" setting is "save-only", linting is performed only after a file is saved.
 Errors are cleared as soon as the file is modified.
 * **On demand mode** - When the "sublimelinter" setting is false, linting is performed only when initiated by you.
 Use the `Control+Command+L` (OS X) or `Control+Alt+L` (Linux/Windows) key equivalent or the Command Palette to lint the current file.
 If the current file has no associated linter, the command will not be available.